 Last July my husband and I were walking along the boardwalk with ABNC Volunteer Coordinator Elisa O’Neal.
 She was leading us on our new volunteer

-This originally appeared in Toastmaster magazine.
 I get a little tickle in my throat, which grows to an irritation.
 I can’t will it to stop, so I turn away and cough

-This originally appeared in Texas Parks and Wildlife magazine.
 If ever there were an owl that resembled Superman, it would be the great horned owl (Bubo virginianus).
 Apex predators, these huge owls dive silently

-This originally appeared in the Wild About blog.
 One of the highlights of the time I spend as a volunteer on night hikes at Armand Bayou is owl sightings.
 We usually see them

-This originally appeared on the Armand Bayou Nature Center “Wild About” blog.
-We left the forest and walked onto the prairie – two hike guides,
+We left the forest and walked onto the prairie – two hike guides, a guest family of three, and me taking up the rear.
+One